OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-12.md

 These are the ones who crossed the Jordan in the first month when it was overflowing all its banks,

-> and they put to flight all those in the valleys, to the east and to the west.
+> and they drove away all those in the valleys, to the east and to the west.

 ---